rons4/signl4-tasker/README.md

 # Tasker Examples

 This is just a repo where I share some Tasker files.
+It is mainly indended to show integration capabilities in conjunction with [SIGNL4](https://www.signl4.com/) for reliable mobile alerting.

 Discplaimer: No guarantee if this works.
 Please use at own risk.